Police shoot fugitive in Cleveland Walmart parking lot

 During a news briefing in the parking lot, officials did not provide details about the male suspect’s condition.

-Cleveland Police Chief Calvin Williams said the man was shot shortly before noon by members of the interagency Northern Ohio Violent Fugitive Task Force when he pulled a weapon as officers tried to arrest him.
+Cleveland Police Calvin Williams said the man was shot shortly before noon by members of the interagency Northern Ohio Violent Fugitive Task Force when he pulled a weapon as officers tried to arrest him.

 U.S. Marshal Peter Elliott said the suspect was wanted from Pennsylvania and had pulled a gun on law enforcement officers in New Mexico several days ago.